nahid619/Swag-Labs-Automation-Testing/README.md

   - Product prices
   - Total price
 - Complete the purchase
-- Confirm success message: _"THANK YOU FOR YOUR ORDER"_
+- Confirm success message: _"Thank you for your order!"_
 - Reset state again
 - logout